Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 Limitations:

-• File size limits (varies by plan — 512 MB on Plus, larger on Pro)
+• File size limits that vary by plan

 • Results don't automatically update with new data